kip-dk/angular-xrm-webresource/README.md

 ```

-This class is defining som simple interface to map the fact that any WebResource deployed i Dynamic is Iframed, and the parent object holds a Xrm.Page.context from where the url for a WebApi call can be optained.
+This class is defining som simple interface to map the fact that any WebResource deployed in Dynamics 365 is iframed, and the parent object holds a Xrm.Page.context from where the url for a WebApi call can be optained.

 the getClientUrl() is getting the url from the parent, and the search(..) method is using this url to do a http get to the WebApi.